uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 \]

 This gives us a new position of (6, 2) for the rightmost point, which matches the previous interactive after applying the scaling matrix!
-This same matrix multiplication is applied to each of the seven points on the arrow.
+This same matrix multiplication is applied to each of the seven points on the shape.

 Now try changing the matrix to